xpepper/poker-hands-kata/README.md

 ### TODO

-* idea to avoid having many boilerplate equals / hashcode / ... : have a list of cards on the `Rank` superclass?
+* Idea to avoid having many boilerplate equals / hashcode / ... : have a list of cards on the `Rank` superclass?

+* Remove the magic number in all the `Rank` subclasses to represent the priority

 * Add test on the missing ranks on `HandTest`